-If you are not planning to own a car or do not drive, you can still obtain an identification card from MVA for the same identification purposes.
-This is also applicable and useful for any of your dependents (F-2/J-2 visa holder) because the holder of Maryland identification card is entitled to use all UMD Shuttle busses for free.
+If you are not planning to own a car or do not drive, you can still obtain an identification card from the MVA for the same identification purposes.
+This is also applicable and useful for any of your dependents (F-2/J 2 visa holder) because the holder of a Maryland identification card is entitled to use all UMD Shuttle buses for free.

-- If you wish to apply for an MVA ID-card, you need to bring your passport, visa, I-20/DS-2019, I-94 print out, and two proofs of residential address. - You also need either an SSN to apply for an ID card or a decision letter from Social Security Administration (SSA) stating your ineligibility for an SSN. - Details can be found at on the online documents guide and the ID link here.
+- If you wish to apply for an MVA ID card, you need to bring your passport, visa, I-20/DS-2019, I 94 prints out, and two proofs of residential address. - You also need either an SSN to apply for an ID card or a decision letter from the Social Security Administration (SSA) stating your ineligibility for an SSN. - Details can be found here on the Maryland MVA website (Maryland Identification Cards page).